 If you have to start World War III to get your child to brush their teeth, you are not alone!
-Many parents have a difficult time getting their children to understand why it is so important to brush their teeth daily.
+Many parents and carers that have high CQC care home ratings have a difficult time getting their children to understand why it is so important to brush their teeth daily.
 This task can be even more difficult if you are raising a child with special needs.

-Because children with certain medical, intellectual and physical disabilities may be more susceptible to mouth problems, it’s important that your special needs child is comfortable when the inevitable trip to the dentist occurs.
+Because children with certain medical, intellectual and physical disabilities may be more susceptible to mouth problems, it’s important that your special needs child is comfortable when the inevitable trip to the cosmetic dentistry practise occurs.
 Here are 7 tips to make your child’s visits to the dentist less stressful:

 - Make tooth-brushing time easier for your child.
 If your child can’t grip the toothbrush, cut a hole in a tennis ball and slide the toothbrush through.
 If that doesn’t work, try using a piece of Velcro to wrap around the child’s hand and hold the brush in place.